 - Green for those who identify as nonbinary (neither male nor female)

 13. Androgyne Pride Flag

-An androgyne is someone who has traits from both sexes.
-They don’t show only one or the other, but instead, show both at once – without either taking over for good.
+An androgyne is someone who has traits of both sexes.
+They don’t show only one or the other, but instead show both at once, without either taking over for good.
 They can be defined in terms of biological sex, gender identity, or gender expression, such as their outward presentation of themselves – it all depends on where they feel most comfortable.
 What sets them apart though?
 The flag!

 In 2014, it was created for this concept on Tumblr using the colors pink, blue, and purple.